Steroid nasal sprays

 BMJ Group Medical Reference

-Using a nasal spray, either on its own or with antibiotics, can probably help to improve your symptoms.
+Using a nasal spray can probably help to improve your symptoms.
 The full name for the drugs used in these sprays is corticosteroids.
 These steroids are not the same as the anabolic steroids used by some bodybuilders.
 You can buy some steroid nasal sprays over the counter at the pharmacy.
 For others you'll need a prescription from your doctor.
 There are several different steroid sprays.
 Some common ones (with their brand names) are beclometasone (Beconase), budesonide (Rhinocort Aqua), flunisolide (Syntaris), and fluticasone (Flixonase).
 You breathe these sprays in through your nose once or twice a day.

-There has been a large study with 981 people comparing a nasal steroid spray with a dummy spray containing no medicine (a placebo).
-The people who used the steroid spray for 15 days had much improved symptoms compared with people who used the dummy spray.
-About one-third of the people in this study got side effects, whether they used the steroid nasal spray or the dummy spray.
+About one-quarter of the people got side effects, whether they used the steroid nasal spray or the dummy spray.
 The most common problems were headache and nosebleeds.

 For references related to Sinusitis click here